ryanczm/Analytic-Musings/_posts/2026-04-02-Hormuz-cmdty.md

 Brazil and India dominate sugarcane production/export and USA and Brazil dominate ethanol production from corn and sugar respectively.

-Thus, the question is how farmers buy fertilizer for the next crop cycles, the impact of each time of fertilizer shortage/prices on yield and where this impacts the futures curve.
+Thus, the question is how farmers buy fertilizer for the next crop cycles, the impact of each time of fertilizer shortage/prices on yield/supply demand models and where this impacts the futures curve.

 <center>